Legal

 (2) The sub-processors engaged at the time of conclusion of this DPA are listed in Annex 2.
 By concluding this DPA, the Controller approves the engagement of these sub-processors.

-(3) The Processor shall inform the Controller at least 7 days before any intended change (addition or replacement of a sub-processor) by email to the administrator email address stored in the Signivo account.
-The current list of sub-processors is available at all times at signivo.io/privacy (Section 7 of the Privacy Policy).
+(3) The Processor will notify the Controller at least 14 days in advance of any intended change (addition or replacement of a sub-processor), by email to the administrator email address registered in the Signivo account.
+The current list of sub-processors is available at any time at signivo.io/privacy in the section "Sub-Processors and Third-Party Providers".

-(4) The Controller may object to the change in writing within 7 days of notification for legitimate data protection reasons.
-In the event of a legitimate objection, the Processor shall endeavor to offer a reasonable alternative solution.
-If this is not possible, the Controller shall have a special right of termination as of the date of the planned engagement of the new sub-processor.
-The Controller shall receive a pro rata refund of fees already paid in this case.
+(4) The Controller may object to the change within 7 days of notification, in writing, on substantiated data protection grounds.
+In the event of a justified objection, the Processor will endeavour to offer a reasonable alternative solution.
+If this is not possible, the Controller is entitled to a special right of termination effective on the date on which the new sub-processor is scheduled to be engaged.
+In such case, the Controller receives a pro-rata refund of any fees already paid in advance for the period following the effective date of termination; no refund is provided for the period already used.
+For lifetime deal licences, a pro-rata refund of the purchase price is only granted if the special termination becomes effective within 12 months of acquisition; after expiry of this period, no refund entitlement exists.

-(1) The core infrastructure of the Service (database, application server, file storage) is operated in the EU (Frankfurt region, Germany).
+(1) The core infrastructure of the Service (database, application servers, file storage) is operated within the EU (Frankfurt region, Germany).

-(2) To the extent that sub-processors process personal data in third countries (outside the EEA), the transfer shall be based exclusively on one of the following mechanisms:
+(2) Where sub-processors process personal data in third countries (outside the EEA), the transfer is carried out exclusively on the basis of one of the following mechanisms:

-(3) Details on the individual sub-processors and the transfer mechanisms applied are set out in Annex 2.
+(3) Details of the individual sub-processors and the transfer mechanisms applied are set out in Annex 2.

-§ 9 — Technical and Organizational Measures (TOMs)
+§ 9 - Technical and Organisational Measures (TOMs)

-(1) The Processor shall implement the technical and organizational measures described in Annex 1 pursuant to Art.
-32 GDPR to ensure a level of security appropriate to the risk.
+(1) The Processor implements the technical and organisational measures described in Annex 1 pursuant to Art.
+32 GDPR in order to ensure a level of protection appropriate to the risk.

-(2) The Processor is entitled to adapt the technical and organizational measures during the term of the contract, provided that the contractually agreed level of protection is not reduced.
+(2) The Processor is entitled to adjust the technical and organisational measures during the term of the contract, provided that the contractually agreed level of protection is not undercut.

 § 10 - Deletion and Return of Data

-(1) After termination of the Main Agreement, the personal data processed on behalf of the Controller shall be retained for 30 days to give the Controller the opportunity to back up data or reactivate.
+(1) Following termination of the Main Contract, the personal data processed on behalf of the Controller will be retained for 30 days in order to give the Controller the opportunity to back up its data or to reactivate the workspace.

-(2) After expiration of the 30-day period, all personal data processed on behalf of the Controller shall be deleted from production systems.
-The deletion includes: the workspace and its settings, all memberships and invitations, all signatures and signature versions, all publications and logs, all uploaded files, and the encrypted OAuth tokens.
-To the extent that data temporarily remains in encrypted, automated backups of the infrastructure providers, it will be overwritten after the regular backup retention period expires and will not be productively used or restored in the interim.
+(2) Upon expiry of the 30-day period, all personal data processed on behalf of the Controller will be deleted from the production systems.
+The deletion comprises: the workspace and its settings, all memberships and invitations, all signatures and signature versions, all deployments and logs, all uploaded files, and the encrypted OAuth tokens.
+To the extent that data are temporarily still contained in encrypted, automated backups of the infrastructure providers, these will be overwritten upon expiry of the regular backup retention period and will not be used productively or restored in the meantime.

-(3) Before deletion, published Gmail signatures will be automatically removed for all affected users, provided that the corresponding Google permissions still exist at that time.
+(3) Prior to deletion, Gmail signatures already deployed are automatically removed for all affected users, provided that the corresponding Google permissions still exist at that point in time.
+For Microsoft 365, removal of the integration or of the Outlook add-in ends the further provision of signatures; emails already sent remain unaffected.

 § 11 - Audit Rights of the Controller

-(2) The Processor shall make available to the Controller upon request all information necessary to demonstrate compliance with its obligations.
-This includes, in particular, the provision of current certifications, audit reports, security documentation, and written information.
+(2) The Processor will, upon request, make available to the Controller, to a reasonable extent, all information necessary to demonstrate compliance with its obligations.
+This includes in particular the provision of current certifications, audit reports, security documentation, and written information.

-(3) On-site audits by the Controller or an auditor appointed by the Controller are possible with reasonable advance notice (at least 30 days) and taking into account the operational concerns of the Processor.
-The costs of an on-site audit shall be borne by the Controller, unless the audit reveals a material breach of this DPA by the Processor.
+(3) On-site audits by the Controller or an auditor commissioned by it are possible with reasonable advance notice (at least 30 days) and subject to consideration of the Processor's operational interests, no more than once per calendar year and on an ad-hoc basis where there is concrete suspicion of a material breach of this DPA.
+The costs of an on-site audit are borne by the Controller, unless the audit reveals a material breach of this DPA by the Processor.

 § 12 - Liability

-The contractual liability of the parties is otherwise governed by the provisions of the Main Agreement (Terms of Service).
-Mandatory liability provisions under the GDPR, in particular under Art.
-82 GDPR, shall remain unaffected.
+The contractual liability of the parties is otherwise governed by the provisions of the Main Contract (Terms of Service).
+Mandatory liability provisions under the GDPR, in particular Art.
+82 GDPR, remain unaffected.

 § 13 - Final Provisions

-(2) Should any provision of this DPA be or become invalid, the validity of the remaining provisions shall not be affected.
-The parties undertake to replace an invalid provision with a valid provision that most closely reflects the economic purpose of the invalid provision.
+(2) Should individual provisions of this DPA be or become invalid, this shall not affect the validity of the remaining provisions.
+The parties undertake to replace any invalid provision with a valid provision that comes as close as possible to the economic purpose of the invalid provision.

-(3) The laws of the Federal Republic of Germany shall apply.
-The place of jurisdiction shall be Berlin, to the extent permitted by law.
+(3) This DPA is governed by the laws of the Federal Republic of Germany.
+The place of jurisdiction is Berlin, to the extent permitted by law.

-(4) In the event of conflicts between this DPA and the Main Agreement, this DPA shall prevail to the extent that the processing of personal data is concerned.
+(4) In the event of conflicts between this DPA and the Main Contract, this DPA prevails to the extent that the processing of personal data is affected.

-Annex 1 — Technical and Organizational Measures (TOMs)
+Annex 1 - Technical and Organisational Measures (TOMs)

-Data Access Control:Row Level Security (RLS) on all database tables — authenticated users can only see data within their own workspace.
+Data access control:Row Level Security (RLS) on all database tables: authenticated users see exclusively data from their own workspace.
 Sensitive columns (in particular OAuth tokens) are excluded from client queries.
 Role-based permission model (Owner, Admin, Member).

-Separation Control:Logical tenant separation via workspace IDs.
-Data of different Controllers is processed in the same database but strictly separated by RLS policies.
+Separation control:Logical tenant separation via workspace IDs.
+Data of different Controllers are processed in the same database but strictly separated by RLS policies.

-Input Control:Activity logs (user ID, email, action, timestamp) enable traceability of all significant processing operations.
-Retention period: maximum 24 months.
+Input control:Activity logs (user ID, email, action, timestamp) enable traceability of all material processing operations.
+Retention period: a maximum of 24 months.

-Resilience:The cloud-based architecture (GKE) allows capacity to be automatically scaled during peak loads.
+Resilience:Due to the cloud-based architecture (GKE), capacity can be scaled automatically during peak loads.

 Regular database backups via Supabase.
-Directory data can be re-synchronized from the Controller’s Google Workspace at any time.
+Directory data can be re-synchronised at any time from the Controller's Google Workspace or Microsoft 365 tenant, provided that the respective platform connection and the necessary permissions exist.

 Regular review of security measures as part of ongoing operations.
-Persons involved in data processing are committed to confidentiality.
+Commitment of persons involved in data processing to confidentiality.

 Annex 2 - Sub-Processors